Summer Berry Clafoutis with Whipped Cream

 What Is a Clafoutis?

-A clafoutis (or clafouti) is a baked dessert of French origin, classically made with cherries, even more classically made with cherries with the pits still left in them.
-Plums are another commonly featured fruit in calfoutis.
-The fruit is ensconced in a lightly sweetened pancake-like batter which is poured over the fruit, and then puffs up enticingly all around the fruit when it bakes.
-It can be baked in a baking dish, or more traditionally in a large cast iron skillet.
+The fruit is ensconced in a lightly sweetened pancake-like batter, which is poured over the fruit, and then puffs up enticingly all around the fruit when it bakes.
+It can be baked in a baking dish or, more traditionally, in a large cast-iron skillet.
 The batter turns into a custardy cake with a very appealing texture.
 You can make clafoutis with all kinds of fruit, and berries are lovely when they are in season.

 A clafoutis is somewhat similar to a Dutch baby pancake, but the batter is thicker and more custardy.
 Are you sold?
 Good.
 AND it’s very easy.
-If you can serve and eat it while slightly warm you will be in for a heightened layer of deliciousness.
+If you can serve and eat it while slightly warm, you will be in for a heightened layer of deliciousness.

-A few cracks may appear as it cools– that’s not a problem, this is just the way clafoutis settle.
+A few cracks may appear as it cools — that’s not a problem, this is just the way clafoutis settle.
 Also try Peach Clafoutis.

 Ingredients